QCUncertainty/sigma/paper/paper.md

 # Acknowledgements

 This work was supported by the Ames National Laboratory's Laboratory Directed Research and Development (LDRD) program.
-The Ames Laboratory is operated by the U.S. DOE by Iowa State University under contract # DE-AC02-07CH11358.
+The Ames Laboratory is operated for the U.S. DOE by Iowa State University under contract # DE-AC02-07CH11358.

 # References